According to the font of all online knowledge Wikipedia, when you search for ‘music festivals’ the following information comes up –

 http://www.fwi.co.uk/blogs/rural-life/2011/07/top-of-the-flocks/

 Building a story for a festival then helps build a profile and then allows more opportunities for gaining vital listings etc, not many festivals have the benefit of the huge amount of time they have been going like the Cambridge Folk Festival which sells itself and needs no pr apart from to sell out the tricky Sunday tickets through to the likes of Glastonbury that has been going so long and is a total global institution that the PR is primarily vast media relations.
-There are hundreds of festivals and the lesser well-known need strong and constant PR to drive sales and drive the brand.

 For more information contact us on skype –quitegr8 or email – ask@quitegreat.co.uk